Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 merge after it has written some files to disk, but before it has updated the HEAD).

-Instead, we realized that there is another Git data structure that does match what the file system ought to look like: the `.git\index`.
-Git always updates the index to match the files that it has written to disk.
+Instead, we realized that there is another Git data structure that does match what the file system ought to look like: the Git index.
+Git always updates its index to match the files that it has written to disk.
 So the index is an accurate representation of the files in a Git repo that are being tracked by Git, and this became the source of truth for GVFS's projection of a repo.